jeff665547/Project-ChipImgProc/README.md

 * Missing link library

-    The library link is highly depend on user code, you may use more library or require alternative  external link beyond the following list.
+    The library link is highly depend on user code, your code may require alternative link order or use more library beyond the following list.
     We put all dependencies in the \<*ChipImgProc install prefix*>/lib and \<*ChipImgProc install prefix*>/third_party.
     You should be able to find any missing library and add to your link command.